remy/remysharp.com/public/blog/progressive-enhancement.md

 ## But...how would a thick-client work without JavaScript?

-Angular, for instance, does not have a developer story for how to develop a site with progressive enhancement as a baseline.
+Angular, for instance, did not have a developer story for how to develop a site with progressive enhancement as a baseline.

 Does this mean it's not possible?
 I don't think so.
 Without the stories though, developers will gravitate towards solved problems (understandably).